RackHD/RackHD/example/README.md

     vagrant destroy

-And you can remove the PXE vm(s) using the `vboxmanage` command, such as:
+And you can remove the PXE vm(s) using the `VBoxManage` command, such as:

-    vboxmanage unregistervm --delete pxe-1
+    VBoxManage unregistervm --delete pxe-1

 ## Running the web UI